Guitar Build Process

 Sand tiniest possible curve on bottom, then taper from top

-Straight at first, then optionally with tiny scalloping
+Straight at first, then optionally with subtle scalloping

 Glue in bridge plate, hole support, neck-end support and wing braces